alshafi834/geoinformatics_task/README.md

 gdf.to_postgis('Masterdata', con=conn, if_exists='append', index=False)
 ```

 This script is able to scrape to all the master data of all location and store it to the postgres table.
 Before storing the data to postgres table it creates a new geom column fron the easting and northing columnt so that postgres can identify the column as a geometry column.
 As the easting and northing were on Gauss-Krüger coordinate system, we used EPSG 31466 to convert the coordinates.
+This is an expensive operation and it takes some time to generate the rows into the csv file as it scrapes the data one by one looping over the URL.

 Before running the script we have to make sure that we set up the database and the masterdata table properly.
 * To set up the database, a sql script has been written which needs to be executed first.
-The sql script can be found here.
+The sql script to create database user can be found [here](https://github.com/alshafi834/geoinformatics_task/blob/master/SQL_queries/010_create_users_for_groundwater_db.sql) and to create database can be found [here](https://github.com/alshafi834/geoinformatics_task/blob/master/SQL_queries/020_create_database_groundwater_db.sql).
-* To set up the Masterdata table, another script needs to be executed which can be found here.
+* To set up the Masterdata table, another script needs to be executed which can be found [here](https://github.com/alshafi834/geoinformatics_task/blob/master/SQL_queries/030_create_masterdata_table.sql).

+More details are provided on the [Exercise-4](https://github.com/alshafi834/geoinformatics_task/blob/master/README.md#exercise-4-postgresql--postgis) about how to create the database and tables with necessary commands.
 If we run the script after setting up the database and the table, then all the scraped data will be stored properly.
 To check if the data has been stored properly, we can run the sql magic query in jupyterlab notebook as follows:
 ```
 %load_ext sql
 %sql postgresql://env_master:M123xyz@localhost/groundwater